opendcs/opendcs/docs/source/start-lrgs.rst

 What is the LRGS?
 #################

 The letters LRGS stand for Local Readout Ground Station.
-The primary purpose of this component is to get date from satellite sources, a DRGS (Direct Readout Ground Station) or an HRIT (High Rate Information Transfer).
+The primary purpose of this component is to get data from satellite sources, a DRGS (Direct Readout Ground Station) or an HRIT (High Rate Information Transfer).

-See The legacy lrgs user guide for additonal informaiton <./legacy-lrgs-userguide.rst>
+See The legacy lrgs user guide for additional information <./legacy-lrgs-userguide.rst>

 While this is still a reasonable description the LRGS can take data from Satellites (HRIT, DRGS, NOAAport), Irridium, , HRIT files, or another LRGS (DDS Protocol), and any network device that implements the DAMS-NT protocol as